Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: The Recursive Anchored Iteration

 \section{The Recursive Anchored Iteration}

-We propose Recursive Anchored InteratioN (RAIN) method in Algorithm \ref{alg:RAIN}.
-It calls the subroutine Epoch-SEG (Algorithm~\ref{alg:Epoch-SEG}) to find the point $z_{s+1} = (x_{s+1},y_{s+1})$ that is an approximate solution of the two-sided regularized minimax problem
+In this section, we focus on stochastic minimax optimization in the convex-concave setting.
+We propose the Recursive Anchored InteratioN (RAIN) method in Algorithm \ref{alg:RAIN}.
+The RAIN calls the subroutine Epoch-SEG (Algorithm~\ref{alg:Epoch-SEG}) to find the point $z_{s+1} = (x_{s+1},y_{s+1})$ that is an approximate solution of the two-sided regularized minimax problem